epicblockchain/keccakminer/docs/BUILD.md

 if not exist "build\" mkdir "build\"

-rem For CUDA 9.x pass also `-T v140` cmake -G "Visual Studio 15 2017 Win64" -H. -Bbuild -DETHASHCL=ON -DETHASHCUDA=ON -DAPICORE=ON ..
+rem For CUDA 9.x pass also `-T v140` cmake -G "Visual Studio 15 2017 Win64" -H. -Bbuild -DKECCAKCL=ON -DKECCAKCUDA=ON -DAPICORE=ON ..
 cmake --build . --config Release --target package

 endlocal